friends-of-presta/security-advisories/_posts/2023-05-22-salesbooster.md

 ---
 layout: post
-title: "[CVE-2023-30196] Improper Limitation of a Pathname to a Restricted Directory in Sales Booster module for PrestaShop"
+title: "[CVE-2023-30196] Improper Limitation of a Pathname to a Restricted Directory in Webbax module : Sales Booster"
 categories: modules
 author:
 - TouchWeb.fr